Congenital hyperinsulinism (CHI) is characterised by inappropriate and unregulated insulin secretion from the beta-cells of the pancreas.

 There are various drugs and each one will be tried in turn until the one that offers the best result is found.
 Drugs used to reduce insulin secretion include: diazoxide, chlorothiazide, nifedipine (this is rarely used as it is not as effective as the other medications), glucagon and octreotide.

 Children with CHI often appear to have feeding problems, particularly affecting the movement of food through the digestive system and gastro-oesophageal reflux.
 This can be treated with medicines, however sometimes a nasogastric (NG) tube is inserted to deliver continuous feeds.
 If tube feeding is required long term, a gastrostomy is often needed.
-Again, the ward nurses will explain this to you in more detail and give you written information.
+Again, the ward nurses will explain this in more detail and provide written information.

-Even if your child has a naso-gastric tube or gastrostomy, we encourage you to continue to give food orally (by mouth) as this is essential to keep the mouth stimulated reducing the chance of long-term feeding problems.
+Even if a child has a naso-gastric tube or gastrostomy, we encourage continuing to give food orally (by mouth) as this is essential to keep the mouth stimulated reducing the chance of long-term feeding problems.

 This may be an option if medical management does not keep a child’s blood glucose levels at an acceptable level.
 If a child has been diagnosed with focal CHI, usually following a PET scan, the area of the pancreas containing the defective beta cells can be removed in an operation under general anaesthetic.

 Surgery for focal lesions now often offers a cure to CHI.
 Surgery to remove all or most of the pancreas is only an option for diffuse disease if medical management fails, but has a greater risk of long term effects, such as diabetes or pancreatic insufficiency.